ligato/docs/docs/plugins/vpp-plugins.md

 All incoming traffic that match the following criteria will be punted to the host:

-- matching one of the VPP interface addresses
+- Matching one of the VPP interface addresses.
-- matching a defined L3 protocol, L4 protocol, and port
+- Matching a defined L3 protocol, L4 protocol, and port.

-- and would otherwise be dropped
+Otherwise, drop the packets.

-If an optional Unix domain socket path is defined, traffic will be punted using that socket.
-All fields which serve as a traffic filter are mandatory.
+You can define an optional Unix domain socket path to punt traffic.
+You must include all mandatory traffic filter fields.

 The punt plugin supports two configuration items defined by different keys: L3/L4 protocol and IP redirect.
-The former in the key is defined as a `string` value.
+The former defines the key as a `string` value.
 However, that value is transformed to a numeric representation in the VPP binary API call.

 The usage of the L3 protocol, `ALL`, is exclusive for IP punt to host (without socket registration) in the VPP binary VPP API.
 If used for the IP punt with socket registration, the VPP agent calls the VPP binary API twice with the same parameters for both, IPv4 and IPv6.

 !!! danger "Important"
-    In order to configure a punt to host via a Unix domain socket, a specific VPP startup-config is required.
-The attempt to set punt without this results in errors in VPP.
-This is an example startup-config `punt { socket /tmp/socket/punt }`.
-The path must match with the one in the northbound data.
+    To configure a punt-to-host via a Unix domain socket, you must include a VPP startup config.
+Attempts to set punt without this file result in VPP errors.
+An example startup-config is `punt { socket /tmp/socket/punt }`.
+The path must match the one in the NB data.

 ---